Wonder if there are grad schools that don’t require the GRE exam that you could apply to? The short answer is yes!

 - Some of the nation’s most affordable tuition rates, from a private, nonprofit, NEASC accredited university

 - Qualified students with 2.5 GPA and up may receive up to $20K in grants & scholarships

 - Multiple term start dates throughout the year.
 24/7 online classroom access

 Schools That Don’t Require GRE Scores

 Grad schools that don’t need GRE scores may be the ticket for you to pursue a degree.
 Whether or not no GRE necessarily means less highly-ranked schools is going to depend a lot on what you want to study and where you want to earn your grad degree.

 The bottom line is to BE PREPARED.

-Ultimately, you may want to consult the info on graduate program admissions websites, email or call the admissions office to see if the program you want to apply to needs the GRE or if they accept low GRE scores.
+Ultimately, you want to consult the info on graduate program admissions websites, email or call the admissions office to see if the program you want to apply to needs the GRE or if they accept low GRE scores.
 Make sure as well, to check out admission deadlines so that you could get your paperwork in order well in advance.

 The GRE may or may not be needed for PhD programs.
 To a certain extent, this is determined by the grad school, the type of PhD and the learning format.
-For instance, some online PhD programs do not need the GRE, such as the institutions below
+For instance, some online PhD programs do not need the GRE, such as the institutions below.